18 Apr 2021

 Let's come to God in a word of prayer together.

 Father, we want to thank You this morning that we can hear Your Word.
 Forgive us for our impatience, for our pride, for self-righteousness.
-Often, we hatch diabolical plans, terrible sinful plans, because we just won't trust You enough.
+So often, we hatch diabolical plans, terrible sinful plans, because we just won't trust You enough.
 I pray today that Your people will be wise, that we would not lean on our own understanding, but in all our ways acknowledge You, that You may direct our paths.

 I pray for this church that we will never compromise, but we will stay on the straight and narrow.
-We pray also for those today who needs to be saved.
+We pray also for those today who need to be saved.
 Help them to see, salvation is found in Jesus Christ alone, who paid it all on the cross.
 So bless each one, we thank You in Jesus' Name.
 Amen.